d3b-center/d3b-release-maker/README.md

 ### Step 2 (optional): Add release_cfg.json to your project repository

-Add a `release_maker_cfg.json` file to your repository's master branch.
+Add a `release_maker_cfg.json` file to your repository's default branch.
 Its contents should be as follows:

 ```json